Panzer Grenadier series: Iron Curtain: Patton's Nightmare

-Iron Curtain: Patton's Nightmare is a hypothetical Cold War between the American and Soviet armies in 1947 and has 77 counters and 20 scenarios.
+Iron Curtain: Patton's Nightmare is a hypothetical war between the American and Soviet armies in 1947 and has 77 counters and 20 scenarios.
 Other games are needed to play.

 Hammer & Sickle

-Hammer & Sickle is a hypothetical Cold War between the American and Soviet armies in 1951 and has 77 counters and 20 scenarios.
+Hammer & Sickle is a hypothetical war between the American and Soviet armies in 1951 and has 77 counters and 20 scenarios.
 Plus it includes 19 additional scenarios from the original Iron Curtain game, so 39 scenarios total.
 Other games are needed to play.

 Iron Curtain: Red And White Poland Resists

-Iron Curtain: Red And White Poland Resists is a hypothetical Cold War between the NATO Polish, American Armies against Soviet Army in 1951 and has 77 counters and 40 scenarios.
+Iron Curtain: Red And White Poland Resists is a hypothetical war between the NATO Polish, American Armies against Soviet Army in 1951 and has 77 counters and 40 scenarios.
 Other games are needed to play.

 Secret Weapons

-Secret Weapons is a hypothetical extended War World II with newer weapons developed by many nations in WWII but never used in action from 1944 to 1947 and has 77 counters and 30 scenarios.
+Secret Weapons is a hypothetical extended World War II with newer weapons developed by many nations in WWII but never used in action from 1944 to 1947 and has 77 counters and 30 scenarios.
 Other games are needed to play.

 First Axis: Slovakia At War

-First Axis: Slovakia At War covers the battles of Slovak troops from 1939-1944, adds 30 scenarios, 88 counters and requires other games to play.
+First Axis: Slovakia At War covers the battles of Slovak troops from 1939-1944, adds 30 scenarios, 88 counters and requires other games to play.Scenarios include Slovakia's brief war with Hungary in 1939, battles with Poland later that year, campaigns in Russia, the 1944 Slovak rising, and a battle between Slovak forces and Italian Social Republic troops.

 Go for Broke

 Go for Broke covers the battles of Japanese-American regiment from 1943-1945, adds 30 scenarios, 77 counters and requires other games to play.
+The 442nd Regiment and its 100th Infantry Battalion are given the regiment's badge on its counters.